 Other ideas for painting interior walls that work well in moderations are venetian plaster and faux finishes.
 Venetian plaster is a spackle or mud-like material that is applied to the wall to create a rough, random finish.
 The dry plaster is then polished to create a sheen resulting in the appearance of a solid plaster or masonry wall.
 This wall finish can be quite dramatic and may be best used on one wall rather than an entire room.

-For painting a whole room a faux finish is probably a better choice than Venetian plaster or stripes.
-Faux finishes can include many different processes such as sponging and rag rolling, comb dragging and craft paper finishes as well as stone and marble finishes, antiquing and distressed effects.
+For painting a whole room, a faux finish is probably a better choice than Venetian plaster or stripes.
+Faux finishes can include many different processes such as sponging and rag rolling, comb dragging and craft paper finishes, as well as faux stone, marble finishes, antiquing and distressed effects.
 The best finishes for walls are probably sponge painting and craft paper effects.
-These processes can be done in varied shades of one color or in multiple colors, in either regular or random patterns depending on your taste.
+These processes can be done in varied shades of one, or multiple colors in either regular or random patterns depending on your taste.

 Sponge painting can be a good choice for faux finishing walls where you want to do something a little different but you don't want to get too crazy.
 Simple sponge painting effects, using just one or two colors, are best suited for bathrooms or a kid's room where an uncomplicated theme is desired.
 For the more grown-up areas of the house, a craft paper effect will accent décor with more sophistication.
 This finishing process also makes a good substitute for wallpaper, as with the one pictured here where a combination of sponge painting and craft paper finishing is done using three different colors.

 You can use just one of these room painting ideas, or combine a few to accent any room in the house.
 If you're really ambitious, try completely redecorate an entire room, or the whole house, for exciting new décor without the big price tag.